A few disclaimers about this review before I get started:

 Joel’s description is very good, especially when describing locations.
 I’m extremely familiar with cabins, camping, and canoeing in Northern Minnesota where most of Northwoods Deep takes place.
 So I can vouch that Joel paints an accurate picture of the setting.
 He brings out elements of the area that most people would take for granted.
 I know the setting will be interesting for those who’ve never left the city.

 Characters are good, although I wish the protagonist Carol was tougher.
 She puts up a half-hearted front and makes a couple brave decisions, but in the end I felt she was a weak hero, constantly fretting and relying too much on others to bail her out of trouble.
-Then again, I generally enjoy reading about Kick Ass Heroines, so others might find the character more real and easy to relate with.
+Then again, I generally enjoy reading about Kick Ass Heroines, so others might find the character more real and easy to relate to.

 The evil in Northwoods Deep is scattered at first.
 In fact, the number of antagonists might exceed the number of protagonists.
 I lost count.
 But the danger ratchets up well through the story and consolidates via some clever plot twists.